-As a result of the issuance of the LIBOR Floating Rate Notes and the purchase and cancellation of certain of the 2002 bonds during fiscal year 2011, a deferred amount on refunding of \$70,320 was recorded.
+As a result of the issuance of the LIBOR Floating Rate Notes and the purchase and cancellation of the remaining outstanding 2002 bonds during fiscal year 2011, a deferred amount on refunding of \$70,320 was recorded.
 This amount is being amortized over the weighted average life of the LIBOR Floating Rate Notes of 16 years.
-The portion attributable to fiscal year 2013 is \$9,363.
+The portion attributable to fiscal year 2014 is \$4,043.
 Amortization is included as a reduction of interest expense on the Statement of Revenues, Expenses, and Changes in Fund Net Position.
-In fiscal year 2013, the amortization of the deferred gain on refunding exceeded interest paid, resulting in total interest expense of (\$37), a net credit.